aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 ```

-Save the script in a dedicated folder, and make sure to call this script "App.R".
+Save the script.
 You can then run this app.
-This will open a blank page!
+This will open a blank page! (but won't throw any error, so that's good!)

 ## Understand the UI function